SONGDONGYUAN1994/ClusterDE/README.md

 ## Quick Start<a name="quick-start"></a>

 The following code is a quick example of how to generate the synthetic null data.
 The input data should be a gene by cell matrix containing the two clusters you want to compare.
-If your input matrix is count data, `nb` (Negative Binomial) is usually the appropriate choice.
-For log-transformed data, please try `gaussian`.
+If your input matrix is count data (especially UMI counts), `nb` (Negative Binomial) is usually the appropriate choice.
+The synthetic null data generation is relatively time-consuming; you may use the fast version (`fastVersion = TRUE`).

 ``` r
 data(exampleCounts)